plyoung/plyoung.netlify/content/bgs/bgs-setup.md

 This page will explain the steps to take when creating a new Blox Game Systems (BGS) based project.

-### Requirements
+### Setup

-**.NET 4.x**
+**1) .NET 4.x**

 After creating a new project you need to make sure that the scripting runtime is set to **.NET 4.x**.
 There will be errors if this is not set.
 Go to the player settings `menu: Edit > Project Settings > Player` and find the **Scripting runtime version** option.
 If you had to change this you will need to restart Unity now.

-**Packages**

-BGS also requires some free 3rd party packages you can get from the Asset Store.
+**2) Packages: TextMesh Pro**

-- [TextMesh Pro](https://assetstore.unity.com/packages/essentials/beta-projects/textmesh-pro-84126): A replacement for Unity's default UI text rendering.
+[TextMesh Pro](https://assetstore.unity.com/search?q=textmesh&q=pro) is a replacement for Unity's default UI text rendering.
 You are probably using this already.
-- [DoTween](https://assetstore.unity.com/packages/tools/animation/dotween-hotween-v2-27676): This is not required by BGS but some of the BGS plug-ins might need it.
+This can be installed via the Unity Package Manager `menu: Window > Package Manager`.

+**3) Packages: DoTween**

+[DoTween](https://assetstore.unity.com/packages/tools/animation/dotween-hotween-v2-27676) (free) is a fast, efficient, fully type-safe object-oriented animation engine, optimized for C#.
+It is required by some systems in BGS and BGS plug-ins.

+Be sure to run the setup before you continue.
+Open the utility panel `menu: Tools > Demigiant > DOTween Utility Panel`  and press the setup button.

+**4) Install BGS and its plug-ins**

+Now you can import Blox Game Systems without error.
+If you mixed up the steps and installed BGS first you should still be fine after completing all the steps.
+You will simply get some error messages in the UNity console while performing the steps.

+BGS plug-ins should be installed after BGS is installed.

+After installing BGS or a BGS plug-in you will want to run the data check to make sure some default data is present in the project.
+This is done via `menu: BGS > Check BGS Data`.
+You only have to do this once after BGS or a new BGS plug-in was installed.

+Your **Build Settings** should now show a *00-bootstrap* scene as the 1st in the list.
+This scene should always appear 1st in the list and is needed by BGS to auto-load other scenes and global prefabs during startup.
+Do not edit or move this scene from its location in `Assets/projectData/Scenes/`.

 ### Tutorials

-The easiest way to get started with BGS is to watch some of the [<i class="fa fa-youtube" aria-hidden="true"></i> tutorial videos](https://www.youtube.com/playlist?list=PLuaBtUXEKcdJFTn_N5rG7CQZfB57dcQDy).
+The easiest way to get started with BGS is to watch some of the [<i class="fa fa-youtube" aria-hidden="true"></i> tutorial videos](/tutorials/).
 It is a big systems, especially with plug-ins present, with many interacting parts.
-You may also [<i class="fa fa-archive" aria-hidden="true"></i> download](https://goo.gl/V898p7) sample projects.
+You may also [<i class="fa fa-archive" aria-hidden="true"></i> download](/tutorials/) sample projects to help get started with BGS or a BGS plug-in.

 ### Data & Assets